Oliver Sacks Fudged Facts. Does That Bother Me?

 Sacks’ 2015 autobiography On the Move details his extensive use of illicit drugs.
 Sacks also recounts his struggles with homosexuality, which he suppressed for most of his adult life.
 Clearly, Sacks’s personal torment had given him empathy for and insight into even the most dysfunctional patients.

 Back to the recent New Yorker article about Sacks.
-Rachel Aivi presents evidence that Sacks invented details about “Leonard,” a key figure in Awakenings.
+Rachel Aviv presents evidence that Sacks invented details about “Leonard,” a key figure in Awakenings.
 That 1973 book describes patients who “awakened” from a near-catatonic condition, caused by encephalitis, when treated by an experimental drug.

-Sacks describes Leonard as having been bookish and asocial in his youth, which he apparently wasn’t, and quotes him citing a Rilke poem about a caged panther, which he almost certainly didn’t.
+Sacks depicts Leonard as having been bookish and asocial in his youth, which he apparently wasn’t, and quotes him citing a Rilke poem about a caged panther, which he almost certainly didn’t.
 Aviv identifies other inventions in The Man Who Mistook His Wife for a Hat.

 Aviv, who has pored through Sacks’ voluminous private journals, proposes that Sacks projected his own anxieties, desires and insights onto Leonard and other patients.
 Her conjecture seems plausible, especially since Sacks admits as much.
 In his journals Sacks agonizes over his “fabrications” and calls his stories “a sort of autobiography.”